geyang/jaynes-starter-kit/README.md

 pip install jaynes==0.6.0-rc15
 ```

 I would also recommend taking a look at [params-proto](https://github.com/geyang/params_proto), which is a pythonic  hyperparameter + argparsing library that makes parameter management declaritive and error-free.
+We use params-proto and its sweep utility, `params_proto.hyper` in our parameter sweep example.
 To install params-proto, run

 ```bash
 pip install params-proto waterbear